 As enterprises grow in size, their processes tend to become slower and more bureaucratic, affecting the efficiency and innovativeness of the business, including its SEO strategies.

-When several teams are responsible for a company’s website and SEO efforts, getting agreement across content initiatives, page optimizations, and PR campaigns can be quite difficult to achieve.
+When several teams are responsible for a company’s website and SEO efforts, it can be difficult to agree on content initiatives, page optimizations, and PR campaigns.

 To overcome the challenge of slow corporate processes in an enterprise software company, it’s critical to implement a two-pronged approach focused on agility and efficiency.